TRADE THE FUTURE, TODAY WITH FUTURES

 Futures trading involves contracts with a set expiry date, at which time all trades must be settled.
 Futures trades can be manually closed up to eToro’s last trading day, which may occur on or before the expiry date, depending on the settlement type.

-• For contracts with cash settlement, users can hold the positions until the expiry date, at which point eToro will automatically close the trades.
+- For contracts with cash settlement, users can hold the positions until the expiry date, at which point eToro will automatically close the trades with the official exchange settlement rate.

-• For contracts with physical settlement, all trades will be closed on eToro’s last trading day, which is also visible on the trade screen and typically a few days before the official expiry date. eToro does not support holding physical settlement contracts until the settlement date, as users will not receive the underlying assets physically.
+- For contracts with physical settlement, all trades will be closed on eToro’s last trading day, which is also visible on the trade screen and typically one day before the “First Notice Day” which is defined by the exchange. eToro does not support holding physical settlement contracts until the settlement date, as users will not receive the underlying assets physically.

 At this time, CopyTrader does not support futures trading.